-29. Student Change of Status
+32. Student Change of Status

 A student may only change academic status, either from full-time to parttime status or part-time to full-time status, at the beginning of a term.
 Student will remain under the original tuition contract signed upon entry to Omega Graduate School.
 If changing from full-time to part-time status, student must complete the first two classes in the current term and will be enrolled in the remaining classes in the new term.

 Failure to complete the first two classes in the current term will result in the student being required to enroll in the classes in the subsequent term.
 Change of status requests must be directed to the Chief Student Success Officer.
+Change to/from part-time/full-time does not change the total amount due on the contract, only the monthly payment and/or the length of time it will take to complete the program.

-30. Student Grant Support
+33. Student Seeking External Grant Support